manuelbomi/Data_Modelling_on_AWS_Databricks_with_Spark_Examples-and-Discussion/README.md

 ##### Full code available here: https://github.com/manuelbomi/Data_Modelling_on_AWS_Databricks_with_Spark_Examples-and-Discussion/blob/main/Data_Modelling_on_AWS_Databricks_with_Spark_Examples_%26_Discussion.ipynb

-##### In this submission, we have shown a method by which data can be modelled on Spark using the appropriate data types in lieu of using the 'inferSchema' method.
+##### In this submission, we have shown a manual method by which data can be modelled on Spark using the appropriate data types in lieu of using the 'inferSchema' method.
+We have also briefly shown (with Spark codes) how the createOrReplaceTempView() and the createGlobalTempView() methods can be used to create temporary views that can be shared among all sessions and keep alive.
+These temporary views are lazily evaluated and can be used to process petabytes of data just like a Hive table, plus the benefit of using Spark SQL for querying data.

-inferSchema parameter plays a critical role.
-It offers a seemingly simple choice: let Spark automatically guess the data types (inferSchema=True) or define them explicitly (inferSchema=False).
-But the decision between convenience and control can significantly impact your data processing pipeline.
-This blog dives deeper into inferSchema, its implications, and best practices for optimal data handling.

-inferSchema=True (Default): This is the "easy button."
-Spark peeks at your data and attempts to infer the data types for each column based on the values it sees.
-It's a great option for exploratory data analysis (EDA) or quick prototyping when you're unfamiliar with the data structure.

-inferSchema=False: This gives you more control.
-You define the schema beforehand using the StructType API, explicitly specifying the data types for each column.
-This is crucial for production-grade pipelines where performance and data integrity are paramount.
+##### In addition, we have shown (with Spark codes) how ad-hoc caching can be used during data analysis with Spark.

+##### Also, we have shown (with Spark codes) how User Defined Functions (UDFs) can be designed with Spark.

+##### The notebook concludes with showing how sorting, ordering, joining data (inner and outer joins) can be accomplished using Spark.

+##### Methods of collating, merging and imploding multiple data columns into a single column are also shown with Spark codes.

+#### Challenges with using InferSchema method
+InferSchema (inferSchema=True) works by letting Spark automatically infer or guess the type of the data to be anaylzed.
+It is a convenient method for initial exploratory data analyses.
+It allows the data engineer to have a quick idea of the underlying data structure.

 The Catch with Automatic Inference